Rykoua/ImageCollation/ManuscriptDownloader/README.md

 ```
 **args**
 - `-p, --path` directory where manuscripts are stored.
 - `-a, --annotation_path` directory where the JSON annotation files are stored.
+If this parameter isn't set it will use the "annotations" folder, included in this directory.

 ## Manuscripts